-These predicates define the types boolean, pair, symbol, number, char (or character), string, vector, bytevector, port, procedure, and the empty list object.
+These predicates define the types boolean, pair, symbol, number, char (or character), string, vector, bytevector, port, procedure, eof-object, the empty list object, and all record types.

 Although there is a separate boolean type, any Scheme value can be used as a boolean value for the purpose of a conditional test.
 As explained in section 6.3, all values count as true in such a test except for #f.
 This report uses the word "true" to refer to any Scheme value except #f, and the word "false" to refer to #f.